Skip to main content Skip to footer

 Project task management

-Project managers need to plan clearly defined tasks and subtasks and to manage dependencies, timelines, and milestones.
+Project managers must plan clearly defined tasks and subtasks and manage dependencies, timelines, and milestones.
 This means prioritizing, sequencing, and delegating those tasks effectively to drive workflows that support the overall project objectives, as well as helping you keep your teams on track.

-For example, if you’re adopting a new software system, you will need to break the implementation process into stages, each with its own related tasks for IT and departmental teams.
+For example, if you’re adopting a new software system, you’ll need to break the implementation process into stages, each with its own related tasks for IT and departmental teams.
 This might include surveying staff on software requirements, selecting and assessing vendors, adoption plans, and testing.

 Marketing task management